 If you’d like to support CARP but can’t commit to a regular volunteering role, another way you can help is to supply hot food (soup, chili, mac & cheese, etc.) for us to distribute on Saturdays.
 This is especially crucial during the Winter months!
 Message us via Instagram or email if you’re interested!

-Currently we have about twenty active members that regularly volunteer at our Supply Hub.
-Relationship building is essential to the work that we do, so we ask that if you’re interested in volunteering with us at The Supply Hub, you commit to being involved in the long term and to being available around 4-8 hours a week.
+Relationship building is essential to the work that we do, so we ask that if you’re interested in volunteering with us, you commit to being involved in the long term and to being available around 4-8 hours a week.

-Right now we are in need of more Spanish speakers, RNs, and people with trauma-informed de-escalation and mediation training.
+Right now we are in need of more Spanish speakers, folks with medical and legal training, and people with trauma-informed de-escalation and mediation training.

 In bringing on new volunteers, we prioritize people with life experiences similar to the population we serve, and people who are local to Philadelphia or live in Kensington.
 If you are interested in volunteering but there are economic barriers to your participation such as transportation or childcare, please let us know and we will figure out how to make your involvement easier.